demispatti/Sonnenberg/README.md

 ## Features
 This application extends the Windows Explorer context menu.
 After installation, you'll find the Sonnenberg icon with a drop down inside the Windows Explorer context menu.
 Depending on the context, you'll be able to:

 - Copy the path of the clicked item, folder or directory, also in Unix-style
 - Open PowerShell inside any directory and folder
 - Open Command Prompt inside any directory and folder
-- Count lines of text and code files, with or without blank lines, and copy the result to clipboard (optional)
+- Count lines of text and code files, with or without blank lines, and copy the result to the clipboard

 ### What It Looks Like
 ![Context Menu](./assets/image.jpg)